LemonMind/pimcore-message-bundle/README.md

 # Send notifications to Google Chat, Slack and Email from Pimcore

-It's Pimcore Bundle to send notifications to Google Chat, Slack or Email from admin panel inside Pimcore
+It's Pimcore Bundle to send notifications to Google Chat, Slack, Email or SMS from admin panel inside Pimcore

 ## Installation